 Water quality trends for malathion indicate a significant increase in concentrations (see Section 6.4) from 2006 to 2018 and crop application of malathion has been persistent within the TMDL Project area.
 In addition, all waterbodies within the lower Salinas River watershed exhibit significant toxicity to one or more test species using the survival endpoint (see Section 6.5).
-As such, staff anticipates a longer timeframe will be necessary to attain malathion TMDLs allocations.
-Staff is proposing a target date of 2032 to achieve the malathion, the additive toxicity of malathion in the presence of chlorpyrifos or diazinon, and the toxicity numeric targets, TMDLs, and allocations.
-This 2032 target date is consistent with the TMDL compliance dates set forth in the current Agricultural Order (see Agricultural Order, Table C-3.5).
+Staff is proposing an attainment date of 2032 to achieve the malathion, the additive toxicity of malathion in the presence of chlorpyrifos or diazinon, and the toxicity numeric targets, TMDLs, and allocations.
+This 2032 attainment date is consistent with the TMDL compliance dates set forth in the current Agricultural Order (see Agricultural Order, Table C.3-5).
 Attainment of the toxicity numeric targets will be sufficient to demonstrate attainment of the individual and additive toxicity organophosphate pesticide numeric targets, TMDLs, and allocations.